marcodigennaro/findwords/README.txt

 Please refer to the nltk documentation (http://www.nltk.org/).
-6.2 Punctuation symbols to neglect are listed in "punctuation_list" 6.3 The suffix of the text file to read (default is "suffix" = ".txt") 6.4 Read alphanumeric or alphabetic characthers only (default is "allowed_char" = alphanumeric)
+6.2 Punctuation symbols to neglect are listed in "punctuation_list" 6.3 The suffix of the text file to read (default is "suffix" = ".txt") 6.4 Read alphanumeric or alphabetic characters only (default is "allowed_char" = alphanumeric)